faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 Doctrine and Covenants and Church History: Gospel Doctrine Teacher’s Manual, [Lesson 24: “Be Not Deceived, but Continue in Steadfastness”](https://www.lds.org/manual/doctrine-and-covenants-and-church-history-gospel-doctrine/lesson-24?lang=eng)

-Thomas B. Marsh did not actual leave for such trivial reasons (see [here](http://bycommonconsent.com/2013/06/29/gospel-doctrine-lesson-24-be-not-deceived-but-continue-in-steadfastness-guest-fmhlisa/) and [here](https://history.lds.org/article/revelations-in-context-doctrine-and-covenants-thomas-marsh?lang=eng))
+Thomas B. Marsh did not actually leave for such trivial reasons (see [here](http://bycommonconsent.com/2013/06/29/gospel-doctrine-lesson-24-be-not-deceived-but-continue-in-steadfastness-guest-fmhlisa/) and [here](https://history.lds.org/article/revelations-in-context-doctrine-and-covenants-thomas-marsh?lang=eng))

 ### are deceived because they are critical of leaders' imperfections